MitchMatt/Accidents-in-kenya/README.md

 - **Hyperparameter Tuning**: Further tuning of model parameters to improve predictive accuracy.
 - **Real-Time Data Integration**: Potential for integrating real-time data sources, like live traffic or weather updates, to improve prediction accuracy.

+### Recommendations
+Based on the insights from this project, the following recommendations could help reduce road crash fatalities:
+1. **Implement Speed Control Measures**: Install speed bumps, speed cameras, and radar-based speed checks in high-risk areas.
+2. **Enhanced Road Lighting and Signage**: Improve visibility and provide clear road signage, especially in zones with high pedestrian activity.
+3. **Targeted Awareness Campaigns**: Educate the public on safe driving practices, especially in high-risk areas and during high-risk times (e.g., weekends and late nights).
+4. **Infrastructure Upgrades**: Invest in expanding narrow roads and adding pedestrian crossings and barriers where needed.
+5. **Weather-Responsive Policies**: Implement guidelines for reducing speed limits during adverse weather conditions, like heavy rain or fog.

+### Future Improvements
+- **Enhanced Feature Engineering**: Incorporating additional variables such as vehicle type or traffic density at crash sites.
+- **Hyperparameter Tuning**: Further tuning of model parameters to improve predictive accuracy.
+- **Real-Time Data Integration**: Potential for integrating real-time data sources, like live traffic or weather updates, to improve prediction accuracy.

+### Conclusion
+This project demonstrates that machine learning can be a valuable tool in identifying factors that contribute to road crash fatalities.
+The predictive model developed provides actionable insights that could be instrumental in reducing fatal accidents.
+By leveraging these insights, transportation agencies, urban planners, and public safety departments can implement targeted interventions, ultimately contributing to a safer road network in Kenya.